 Multiple Repository Management¶

-The rest of this page introduces these multi-repo concepts and gives an overview of the associated west commands, along with an example workflow.
-See Zephyr issue #6770 for additional background and discussion.
+This page introduces basic concepts related to west and its multiple repository management features, and gives an overview of the associated commands.
+See History and Motivation and Zephyr issue #6770 for additional discussion, rationale, and motivation.

-The multi-repo commands are meant to augment Git in minor ways for multi-repo work, not replace it.
-For tasks that aren’t multi-repo-related, use plain Git commands.
-This page explains what the west multi-repo commands do behind the scenes.
+West’s multi-repo commands are meant to augment Git in minor ways for multi-repo work, not to replace it.
+For tasks that only operate on one repository, just use plain Git commands.

 A west installation is the result of running the